Industries & Professions /

 Newspapers and Magazines

 The first American newspaper, Publick Occurrences Both Foreign and Domestick, appeared in Boston in 1690, but lasted only one issue due to censorship by the British government.
 The first continuously published newspaper in America was the Boston News-Letter, first published in 1704.
 The first daily newspaper, the Pennsylvania Evening Post, began publication in 1783.
 Although he disliked newspapers and suffered cruel abuse from the press, Thomas Jefferson wrote in 1787: "Were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter."

 Producing these early newspapers was a painstaking process.
-Every letter for every word had to be hand-selected and placed in a casing in reverse order, so they would print correctly when inked.
+Every letter for every word had to be hand-selected and placed in a casing in reverse order so they would print correctly when inked.
 This process, known as typesetting, was done for every page.
 When all of the words were set, individual sheets of paper were placed under a hand-operated press.
 Because of the difficulty of obtaining news and the limited technology, these newspapers were small compared with the newspapers of today.

 The earliest magazines appeared in Europe in the 1660s.
 They grew out of academic movements and universities, and they appealed to the highly educated.
 A decade later, publications with a more general appeal emerged, such as fashion, cooking, and sports magazines.
 Given the high level of illiteracy in Europe in the 17th century, the earliest magazines appealed to an educated and elite crowd.